BLAKE3-team/BLAKE3/README.md

 ### The `blake3` crate

 To use BLAKE3 from Rust code, add a dependency on the `blake3` crate to your `Cargo.toml`.
-Note that by default, unless the `pure` feature is enabled, building `blake3` requires a C compiler.
 Here's an example of hashing some input bytes:

 ```rust
 // Hash an input all at once.